-If your renting an apartment for some years now or simply stuck with a theme that's totally not your style, and it being a rental limits you not doing anything permanent.
+If you're renting an apartment for some years now or simply stuck with a theme that's totally not your style, and it being a rental limits you not doing anything permanent.
 Here are some ideas to refresh in ways that are mostly on the cheap and won't challenge your lease agreement.

 Dingy grout facelift